How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 They are using the term to mean, "non-leather".
 But they never mention what that non-leather material is.
-If it's not leather or cotton, then it's man made.
-If it's man-made then there is a extremely high probability it's some kind of plastic.
+If it's not leather or cotton, then it's man-made.
+If it's man-made then there is an extremely high probability it's some kind of plastic.

-If they called it what it is, plastic and were asking $1700 would that give you a warm and fuzzy feeling?
+If they called it what it is, plastic, and were asking $1700 would that give you a warm and fuzzy feeling?
 Be wary of the marketing hype and gimmicky phrases.
-Making a overnight bag out of plastic film is one of the cheapest way to do it.
+Making an overnight bag out of plastic film is one of the cheapest ways to do it.

 If you see weekender bags sporting the "vegan" label, and are concerned, ask what the material really is.
 And if you do not receive a straight answer, continue shopping.

 Slightly above the PVC, imitation leather or "vegan" is bonded leather.
-Bonded leather is made from scrap leather, scrap PVC, fillers and bonding agents.
-A paste is created, heated and spread thinly over a large surface, cooled and cut into the patterns to make the product.
+Bonded leather is made from scrap leather, scrap PVC, fillers, and binding agents.
+A paste is created, heated, and spread thinly over a large surface, cooled, and cut into patterns to make the product.

 The problem with bonded leather is you'll never know how much actual leather is in the mix.
 Is it 90% scrap leather or just 10% leather and 90% plastic and fillers?
 It's great for furniture if you want a leather sofa and have young children.
 Whether it's the right choice for your weekend getaway bag is up to you.